albertocasagrande99/Noiseprint_baseline/README.md

 ## How it works :gear:
 ### Training
-The noiseprint characterizing each device is computed by making the average over the noiseprints of the images belonging to the specific device.
+The noiseprint characterizing each device is computed by making the average over the noiseprints of the training images belonging to the specific device.

 ### Testing
 A pairwise comparison is performed between the noiseprints of the test images and the reference patterns of the cameras using the Euclidean Distance as a similarity metric.